To hear the songs, look for the round orange circle with the white arrow

 Tubman and the many people who were passengers and conductors on the

-Underground Railroad.
+Underground Railroad or who escaped on their own.
 I also want to pay tribute to all of the other

 enslaved African Americans who were unable to make the trip.

-Harriet was born and named Araminta (Minty) Ross in 1820 or 1821 (exact records were not kept.)
-Minty was one of the many children of Rit and Ben Ross.
-There are few records of her childhood, and much of what we know of her comes from oral history.
-(An early biography of Harriet Tubman by Sarah Bradford -published about 1869, is the source used by modern biographers.
-Bradford had interviews with Harriet Tubman.)
+Harriet Tubman was born Araminta (Minty) Ross in 1820 or 1821 ( exact records were not kept.)
+Minty was one of many children of Rit and Ben Ross.
+Much of what we know of her comes from oral history.
+(An early biography of Harriet Tubman by Sarah Bradford, published about 1869, is the source used by modern biographers.
+Bradford had interviews with Harriet Tubman).

 Minty,